Battlesports - The Mars Games.

-Other military sports suggest themselves:-
+Other military sports suggest themselves:

-Freestyle unarmed combat.
+- Freestyle unarmed combat.

-Rover- a medieval game resembling golf but using a longbow.
-A modern version would use Rifle Grenades or Grenade launchers.
+- Rover: a medieval game resembling golf but using a longbow.
+A modern version would use rifle grenades or grenade launchers.

-Timed march.
-Resembling orienteering but involving greater distances and full kit.
+- Timed march: Resembling orienteering, but involving greater distances and full kit.
 May involve rock scrambles or traversing urban, swamp or mountainous terrain.
 This would be both an individual and unit event

-Snap shooting.
-A “Hogan’s alley" type course but using issue weapons or their equivalent.
+- Snap shooting: A “Hogan’s alley”-type course but using issue weapons or their equivalent.

-Grenade toss- like shot-putt but involving accuracy too.
-Grenades must hit a tank hatch sized target.
+- Grenade toss: like shot-putt, but involving accuracy too.
+Grenades must hit a tank hatch-sized target.

-Standing jump- this used to be an Olympic event but was dropped.
+- Standing jump: this used to be an Olympic event but was dropped.
 Soviet SPETZNAZ placed great emphasis on a recruit’s performance in this discipline.

 All of these sports suggest an event equivalent to the Olympics.
 The name “Mars Games” suggests itself.
-The original Olympics were based on contemporary military and survival skills such, running, jumping, wrestling and throwing javelin.
+The original Olympics were based on contemporary military and survival skills, such as running, jumping, wrestling and throwing javelin.
 They also involved a duplicate set of events performed wearing battle armour.
 Such realistic considerations should be incorporated into modern military games.

 The new trick is that at each pivot point, there is an event.
 A grenade competition, a 100 yard dash in full gear, a shooting competition, a river crossing, or whatever.
 The contestants are deliberately NOT told that at the last stop is a full scale German gasthause run by mini-skirted young ladies and with a truck back to the start point waiting outside for the survivors